What is MACRA?

 - The results may reflect that a doctor did not perform a test/procedure, even if the doctor may have recommended the test/procedure for a particular patient but the patient declined the test/procedure or did not follow up to obtain the test/procedure.4

-And, just like Medicare Advantage Plans, the doctor will receive higher income for higher star ratings.
+And, just like Medicare Advantage Plans, the doctor will receive a higher income for higher star ratings.

 Alternative Payment Model: